BassMaksim/on_graph/README.md

 # on_graph
-Processes a graph from edges searching for the shortest path.
+Processes a graph from edges by searching for the shortest path.

-Scan input file, create orient graph like list of edges, assuming the vertex count equals the crossroad count and find the shortest paths between two known vertexes using the Bellman–Ford algorithm.
+Scans input file, creates orient graph like list of edges, assuming the vertex count equals the crossroad count and find the shortest path between two known vertexes using the Bellman–Ford algorithm.
 Graph can contain negative edges.